 Investment properties represents the 51% interest in the Marine Drive West Vancouver property.
 As of the date of this MD&A, the property is 100% leased.

-Investments in associates consists of the 80% interests held by the Company in two limited partnership's which hold development properties located in Chilliwack, B.C. and Squamish, B.C. that upon completion, are expected to be accretive to the Company's earnings.
+Investment in associates consists of the 80% interests in limited partnership's which hold development properties located in Chilliwack, B.C. and Squamish, B.C. that upon completion, are expected to be accretive to the Company's earnings.